Joint estimation of multiple related biological networks: Introduction

 The remainder of the paper is organized as follows.
-In Section \ref{sec: methods} we lay out a hierarchical Bayesian formulation and in Section \ref{sec: computers} we discuss computationally efficient exact inference.
-Empirical results are presented in Section \ref{sec: results} using simulated (Section \ref{silico}) datasets.
-Finally we close with a discussion of our findings in Section \ref{sec: discussion}.
+In Section~\ref{secmethods} we describe a hierarchical Bayesian formulation and in Section~\ref{seccomputers} we discuss computationally efficient joint inference in the case of DBNs.
+Empirical results are presented in Section~\ref{secresults}, including an application to protein signaling in cancer.
+Finally, we close with a discussion of our findings in Section~\ref{secdiscussion}.